 Millions of Americans relocate each year, whether for work, school, a relationship, or a change of scenery.
-Thanks to its warm climate, burgeoning economy, and favorable tax incentives, Dallas, TX is a popular destination for transplants, attracting new faces from both coasts and places in between.
+Thanks to its warm climate, burgeoning economy, and favorable tax incentives, Dallas, Texas has become a popular destination for transplants, attracting new faces from both coasts and places in between.

 If you want to be in the heart of the city, Dallas has lots of exciting communities to explore.
 Whether you want an artsy neighborhood with funky boutiques and galleries, or a pet-friendly area with lots of green space, you’ll have ample choices when exploring where to live in Dallas.